Can an executor withhold money from a beneficiary? Not indefinitely, but yes for a reasonable period of time.

 If the executor does not comply with the court’s order and still withholds money from the beneficiary, the court can issue an order of contempt, which can include

 - taking the executor’s share of the estate

 - seizure of the executor’s money and property

 If you would like to know more about your options when the executor is withholding money from a beneficiary, it is likely that something is going on with the estate.
-We at the Law Offices of Albert Goodwin at 212-233-1233 or 718-509-9774.
-He is a New York estate lawyer.
-You are welcome to make an appointment to discuss your situation.
+We at the Law Offices of Albert Goodwin are here for you.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.